botpress/botpress/README.md

 ## Quick Start

 1. Run `yarn` to fetch node packages
 1. Run `yarn bootstrap`.
-This will do the following:
+This will do the following commands:
-   - Install and build the admin website
+   - Build the admin website and copy the static files to the assets folder i.e. `out/bp/ui-admin/public`
-   - Install the module-builder
+   - Build the module builder
-   - Build the app and the modules
+   - Build the app and all the modules
 1. Run `yarn start` to start the server.

 ### Building issues